-This is the final installment of the two-part series about Tips for Winning Travel Contests.
+This is the final instalment in Tips for Winning Travel Contests series.
 Read Tips for Winning Travel Contests Part 1 – Which Contests to Enter here.

-Disclaimer: While this post has advice about entering travel contests it is for informational purposes only.
+Disclaimer: This post is for informational purposes only.
 I assume no responsibility or liability for any action you choose to take or not take because of this post.
-Aside from winning one legitimate charity raffle (Passports With Purpose) all contests I’ve entered and won have been contests that are free to enter.
-If you have to “pay to enter” or make a purchase do some research and double check the contest you are entering is legitimate and not a scam.
+Aside from winning one charity raffle all contests I’ve entered have been free to enter.
+If you have to “pay to enter” or buy something do some research.
+Check that the contest is legitimate and not a scam.
 A legit contest should always have the option of entering without purchase.

 In the first part of this series I talked about the contests I’ve won, which has been a good few.
 I also mentioned how it’s important to enter travel contests.
 Even if you don’t think you’ll win it’s always worth it to enter.

 Well it’s actually not that straightforward.
-There are actually several contests I won’t enter, and there are a few mistakes you should avoid making when entering travel contests.
+There are actually several contests I won’t enter.
+There are a few mistakes you should avoid making when entering travel contests.

 The Mistake – Falling for Contest Scams

 - Is the company/brand hosting the contest a legitimate company?
 Is it one you’ve heard of before?
 Have they been around a while?
-That’s not to say a new company/brand can’t host a travel contest, but if suddenly there’s a company/brand that comes out of nowhere and is hosting a contest with some amazing luxury vacation prize it could be a bit of a red flag.
+That’s not to say a new company/brand can’t host a travel contest.
+A company/brand that comes out of nowhere and has a contest with some too good to be true prize is a red flag.
 Do some more research.

-- Similarly to the first point, are the prize sponsors legitimate companies?
+- Are the prize sponsors legitimate companies?
 Are the companies ones you’re familiar with or have heard of yourself?
 Have they been around a while.
-If a contest seems to be run by a company/brand you’ve never heard of with a vacation prize from a company you’ve never heard of it very well could be a scam.
+If a contest prize is from a company/brand you’ve never heard of do more research.
+It could be a scam.

 - Are they asking for money, bank, or credit card details?
 If they are this is very likely a scam.
-Now I should say there are charity raffles where you can donate money in exchange for a raffle ticket or entry into a contest.
-This is what I did a few years back with Passports with Purpose (a great yearly travel charity fundraiser, which has since ended).
+There are charity raffles where you can donate money in exchange for a raffle ticket.
+This raffle could have travel prizes.
+I did this a few years ago with Passports with Purpose (a former yearly travel charity fundraiser).
 I made a few $20 entries and won a $500 travel voucher.
-However the difference between a charity raffle/fundraiser and a scam is that the charity will be registered in the country it’s in, and you should (depending on your country’s laws) be able to get a tax deductible receipt for your donation.
-If it’s not a registered charity and a legitimate company then you should not pay anything for a chance to win.
-Even in a contest where it says you need to make a purchase there should be a way to enter without making a purchase (like the trip I won to New Orleans).
+There is a difference between a charity raffle/fundraiser and a scam.
+The charity will be registered in the country it’s in.
+Depending on your country’s laws you should be able to get a tax deductible receipt for your donation.
+If it’s not a registered charity raffle then you are not required to pay anything for a contest entry.
+Even with a contest where it says you need buy something there should be a way to enter without one.
+This was the case for the trip I won to New Orleans.

 - Are they asking for too much information?
-Asking for your name, contact email and/phone, and maybe your home address is legitimate.
-They may need you to confirm (usually by checking a box) that you’re the age of majority (particularly if the contest is hosted by alcohol brand).
-Maybe you’ll have to enter a skill testing question to prove you’re a person and not a robot.
-If a contest asks you for your ID, passport, bank/personal finance information (as mentioned before) or any other personal information be wary.
-While you may need to provide passport information to claim a prize involving international travel you shouldn’t need your passport just to enter a contest.
+Asking for your name, contact email and/phone, and a home address is legitimate.
+They may need you to confirm that you’re the age of majority.
+This is particularly true if the contest involves alcohol.
+You may need to enter a skill testing question to prove you’re a person and not a robot.
+If a contest should not ask for your ID, passport, bank/personal finance information for an entry.
+You may need to provide passport information to claim a prize that involves international travel.
+You shouldn’t need your passport to enter a contest.

 - Is something else off?
 Are you getting a weird, gut feeling not to enter?
 Did you “win” a contest you don’t recall entering?
 I always think it’s best to trust your intuition.
 If something seems weird then don’t enter, or at least do some more research first.

-These are just a few things to lookout for in regards to possible contest scams.
+These are a few things to lookout for in regards to possible contest scams.
 While it’s geared to American readers the About Contest page is a great resource for contest scams.
-If you think a contest is scam contact your local police department to report your suspicions.
+If you think a contest is scam contact your local police department.
 Help other people by putting the scam to an end.

 The Mistake – Entering with an Automatic Form

 Most travel contests I enter are online and the entry forms are pretty easy to complete.
-Many just require some basic information like your name and contact details (usually phone number/email and sometimes an address).
-When you’re entering multiple contests a day it can be a bit of an annoyance to retype the same information over and over.
-You might think about using an auto-fill program (like Google Chrome has) to make entering your contests easy.
+Most contests need some basic information like your name and contact details.
+When you enter many contests a day it can be a bit annoying to retype the same information over and over.
+You may want to use an auto-fill program (like Google Chrome has) to make entering your contests easy.

 The Mistake – Entering Popularity Contests